ParthP8399/Task-Manager/README.md

 	- If a path is found, the request is rejected with a 400 Bad Request error, preventing the cycle.

 2. **State Transition Validation**
-	- Task status changes (PUT /api/tasks/:id/status) are not simple updates; they are state transitions governed by strict business rules.
+	- Task status changes (PUT /api/tasks/:id/status); they are state transitions governed by some rules.
 	- Validation Rules: The backend enforces a state machine to ensure logical progression:
 	- To in-progress:
 		- Prerequisite: All of the task's dependencies must have a done status.